 More minor note: On page 5, the authors note "In the same way that attention shifts over time and is less likely to return to recently focused items, less recently chosen or attended options may become increasingly appealing over time."
 The statement requires citation and even conflicts to some extent with recent work on attention and decision making (that more "attended to" items are more likely to be chosen in a singular decision; data from Krajbich & Rangel, 2011; modeling work from Callaway & Griffiths, 2019).
 It may strengthen the authors' argument to state why the less recently chosen/attended options become more appealing.
 Is this true for both children and adults?
 Intuitively it would feel correct for children, whose "meta-goal" within the game may be to learn about the world, such that appeal arises from opportunity for information gain.

 We thank the reviewer for this observation and suggestion.
 We have expanded on this specific point in the Introduction (pg.
 5) in order to clarify our hypothesis.
-The attentional mechanisms that the reviewer alludes to and those that we are referring to operate at different points in the decision process.
+This work is consistent with our hypothesis, and in fact, work from Krajbich and colleagues was some of the influential research motivating these ideas.
+The attentional mechanisms that the reviewer alludes to and those that we are referring to operate at different time points in the decision process.
 It is true that within a single decision attended to items are more likely to be selected in adults, and this may also be true in children.
-But, after a choice is made (and the outcome for that choice observed) there may be little reason to continue to attend the object and attention may shift.
-The way it shifts is likely different between adults and children, where adults control attention to continue focusing it selectively on rewarding options, while children are more likely to shift to a new option.
-Attention would still influence choices in the suggested by the work referenced by the reviewer.
+But, after a choice is made (and the outcome for that choice observed) there may be little reason to continue to attend to the object and attention may shift.
+The way it shifts is likely different between adults and children, wherein adults control attention to continue focusing it selectively on rewarding options, while children are more likely to shift to a new option.
+Attention would then influence choices in the way that is suggested by the work referenced by the reviewer.
 More specifically, we suggest that children’s shift may be driven by something like graded novelty preference: the recently chosen option is no longer novel, but the unselected options have been increasing in novelty since last being chosen.

 Reviewer #3: The authors have been highly responsive to the previous reviews.
 It is especially helpful to have the adult comparison group.
 The authors have clarified what is potentially novel about these results.
 Their argument shares some similarities with the Hierarchical Competing Systems computational model of the effect of the number of "A" trials on A-not-B task performance in infants and toddlers (see Marcovitch & Zelazo, 2009), which might be worth mentioning in the introduction.